Museums of Paris

 Museums of Paris – Musée Rodin

-At the junction of the Rue de Varenne and the Boulevard des Invalides can be found the Hotel Biron.
-This magnificent example of Parisian rocaille architecture was built in 1727 by the architect Jean Aubert and stands amidst the delightful surroundings of a huge garden.
-It takes its name from a duke of Biron who became a distinguished military leader.
+At the junction of the Rue de Varenne and the Boulevard des Invalides, the Hotel Biron can be found.
+This magnificent example of Parisian rocaille architecture was built in 1727 by the architect Jean Aubert and stands amidst the delightful surroundings of a vast garden.
+It takes its name from the Duke of Biron, who became a distinguished military leader.
 He bought the mansion in 1753.
-Previously it had belonged to Louise Bénédicte de Bourbon, the beautiful daughter-in-law of Louis XIV.
-From the late 18th century the house passed through various hands, becoming at various times the seat of the papal legate, the official residence of the Russian ambassador and a boarding school for girls.
+Previously, it belonged to Louise Bénédicte de Bourbon, the beautiful daughter-in-law of Louis XIV.
+From the late 18th century, the house passed through various hands, becoming multiple times the papal legate’s seat, the Russian ambassador’s official residence, and a boarding school for girls.
 Stripped and falling into disrepair, the place was rented by Auguste Rodin and became his studio.
-Other great artists who spent time in the Hotel Biron during this period include Jean Cocteau and Henri Matisse.
+Other great artists who spent time at the Hotel Biron during this period included Jean Cocteau and Henri Matisse.

-In the early 20th century, the mansion was acquired by the government.
-Rodin planned to make a bequest of his collections to the state, with the proviso that the Hotel Biron would become a permanent museum of his work.
+In the early 20th century, the government acquired mansions.
+Rodin planned to make a legacy of his collections to the state, with the proviso that the Hotel Biron would become a permanent museum of his work.
 Sadly, the master sculptor died in 1917, two years before his dream became a reality.

-The garden of the Rodin Museum covers nearly three hectares, and throughout its verdant expanse can be found various sculptures by Rodin.
-Situated in the very heart of Paris, it forms a green haven that provides the ideal ambience for a pleasant stroll.
-Dating back to the time when the mansion was a boarding school for girls, there is a charming 19th century chapel situated in the grounds.
-Restored in 2005, this building now accommodates a fine exhibition hall and an auditorium, as well as administration offices.
+The Rodin Museum’s garden covers nearly three hectares, and various Rodin sculptures can be found throughout its verdant expanse.
+Situated in the heart of Paris, it forms a green haven, providing the ideal ambiance for a pleasant stroll.
+Dating back to when the mansion was a boarding school for girls, there is a charming 19th-century chapel on the grounds.
+Restored in 2005, this building now accommodates a fine exhibition hall, an auditorium, and administration offices.

 Exhibitions